Preparing Your Newport Beach Home in Summer to Sell in the Fall

 Staging your home should be an essential part of the preparation for selling.
 Start by neutralizing any interior décor that might be too personal.
 This will help potential buyers to visualize their own furniture, art, and knick-knacks in the space.
 Decluttering is also important: give surfaces a good clear-out so they appear just as spacious as they really are.
 Last but not least, invite natural light throughout your home: keep window coverings open when you’re showing off your property and make sure there are no obstructions blocking the view from them.
 This staging advice should give potential buyers that “wow” factor you want to achieve to get your home sold quickly and at maximum value.

 A black couch and a vase of flowers in a tidy living room create an elegant space.
+Staging your home can help you sell it more quickly and for a higher price.

 Price your property competitively